Probabilistic Variational Causal Approach in Observational Studies

-This formula is a starting point to define the conditional PACE.
+This formula is a starting point to define the controlled PACE.
 Note that the above formula is not probabilistic, and in a real world problem some values of $X$ could be more probable than other ones.
-Hence, we associate a weight (as it was stated in \ref{binary DCE}) to each summand of the above formula as the natural availability of changes in $X$ values, given $\Z=\z$.
-To do so, for the $i^{\text{th}}$ summand, we can independently select $x_i$ and $x_{i+1}$ given $\z$ with the probability of $\P(x_i|\z)\P(x_{i-1}|\z)$.
-Thus, one may suggest defining the \textit{probabilistic interventional variation }of $Y$ with respect to $X$ given $\Z=\z$ (as a candidate for conditional PACE) as follows:
+It follows that the natural availability of changing the value of \(X\) from \(x_{i-1}\) to \(x_i\) (possibly) as a function of the likelihood of \(x\) and \(x'\) differs for various pairs of values \((x_{i-1}, x_i)\).
+Hence, we associate a weight (as it was stated in \ref{binary DCE}) to each summand of the above formula as the natural availability of changing in $X$ values, keeping $\Z=\z$. \ul{To do so, for the $i^{\text{th}}$ summand, we can independently select $x_i$ and $x_{i+1}$ given $\Z=\z$, with the probability of $\P(x_i|\z)\P(x_{i-1}|\z)$}.
+Thus, one may suggest defining the controlled PACE of $Y$ with respect to $X$ keeping $\Z=\z$ as follows: